 If there's a hardware issue (lost or interrupted drive connection, or if you have Checkpoint enabled, an issue with a card reader or source media) you'll see a red transfer bar.
 If a file has been copied correctly, but the checksums do not match, you'll get an orange bar.

 The former situation is fixed by simply redoing the transfer, as Hedge will pick up where it left off.
-The latter situation requires you to check the copied footage, as very often the file is nothing wrong with.
+The latter situation requires you to check the copied footage, as very often there is nothing wrong with the file.
 If you nonetheless want to recopy that file simply delete the copy, redo the transfer, and Hedge will detect it only needs to recopy that one file.
 This situation is pretty rare though; it's much more common that issues arise with source readers/cables/drives and such.
 Destinations nowadays are quite robust.

 Codex disks work with dynamic VFS volumes.
 After the Codex driver has mounted the disk, it takes a while for the file system to be populated.
 The duration depends on the performance of your computer and on how much content is living on the disk.